 - 1. This setting will be used for some time-based functions such as firewall.
 You must specify your time zone once you login to the router successfully, otherwise, these functions will not take effect. - 2.
 The time will be lost if the router is turned off. - 3.
-The Router will automatically obtain GMT from the Internet if it is configured accordingly. - 4.
-The Daylight Saving will take effect one minute after the configurations are completed.
+The Router will automatically obtain GMT from the Internet if it is configured accordingly.

-4.16.2 Diagnostic
+4.17.2 Diagnostic

-Choose menu "System Tools → Diagnostic", and then you can transact Ping or Traceroute function to check connectivity of your network in the following screen.
+Choose menu "System Tools $\rightarrow$ Diagnostic", and then you can transact Ping or Traceroute function to check connectivity of your network in the following screen.

 Diagnostic Tools

 Diagnostic Parameters

-Diagnostic Tool: Ping
+Diagnostic Tool: 💿 Ping i 🔿 Traceroute

 IP Address/Domain Name:

 Ping Count: 4 (1-50)

 Ping Packet Size: 64 (4-1472 Bytes)

 Ping Timeout: 800 (100-2000 Milliseconds)

 Traceroute Max TTL: 20 (1-30)

 Diagnostic Results

 The Router is ready.

 i

 Start

-Figure 4-93 Diagnostic Tools
+Figure 4-94 Diagnostic Tools

-- Diagnostic Tool Check the radio button to select one diagnostic too. - Ping This diagnostic tool troubleshoots connectivity, reachability, and name resolution to a given host or gateway. - > Traceroute This diagnostic tool tests the performance of a connection.
+- > Diagnostic Tool Check the radio button to select one diagnostic too. - Ping This diagnostic tool troubleshoots connectivity, reachability, and name resolution to a given host or gateway. - > Traceroute This diagnostic tool tests the performance of a connection.